ksharma1908/Employee_Performance_Analysis/sql/readme.md

 - [SQL Queries & Scripts](https://github.com/ksharma1908/Employee_Performance_Analysis/tree/master/sql)

 ## Conclusion
-These queries help extract meaningful insights into employee demographics, distribution, and tenure.
+These queries help extract meaningful insights into employee demographics, distribution, tenure, and performance.
 The results can be further analyzed using Power BI for visualization and strategic decision-making.

 For contributions or improvements, feel free to submit a pull request!